kalyansai1420/hackathon_agentai/README.md

      - "What's the most common treatment path for diabetes?"

 3. **Testing:**
-   - Use the test cell to run a set of sample queries and validate the agent's responses.
+   - A dedicated cell runs a set of test queries and prints responses, which helps validate the agent’s performance.

 ## Contributing